 I originally started writing this post thinking it would be a short summary of a few of my recommendations of great shows to watch.
-But I soon realised that I have watched (as well as enjoyed) quite a LOT of TV shows over the past couple of years.
-In light of that, I decided to narrow it down a bit, instead of writing a lengthy post where I basically describe every show I’ve ever watched.
-So this eventually turned into a list of some of my favourite US comedy shows, enjoy!
+But I soon realised that I have watched quite a LOT of TV shows over the past couple of years.
+In light of that, I decided to narrow it down a bit.
+So this eventually turned into a list of some of my favourite US comedy TV shows, enjoy!

-Just to let you know, this post contains affiliate links, which means I may get a portion of sales made through these links.
+Just to let you know, this post contains affiliate links.
+I may get a portion of sales made through these links.

 Parks and Recreation (2009)

 Parks and Rec is about a small local government department in the fictional town of Pawnee, Indiana.
 Starring some fantastic actors, including Amy Poehler, Nick Offerman, Aubrey Plaza, Adam Scott, and more.
 I first started watching this show when I was about 15 and I was absolutely obsessed with it!

 I’ve watched and re-watched it so many times at this point.
 When the Aziz Ansari scandal broke in late 2017, I stopped watching it because I was angry, basically.
 I re-watched it from the start a few weeks ago and I realised that I shouldn’t have to miss out on watching my favourite shows just because one of the actors has done a bad thing!
 Despite my initial discomfort and general feeling of awkwardness watching Tom (Aziz’s character), I eventually got to a place where I felt ok.
 Unfortunately, he’s not the only bad apple; but I digress.

 Parks and Recreation is a great, light-hearted comedy with a mostly great cast, and some amazing stories.